 WELCOME

-I am an assistant professor of physics at the Open University of Israel and a member of ARCO.
+I am an associate professor of physics at the Open University of Israel and the head of ARCO.
 I work on a variety of theoretical topics in high energy astrophysics, a field of astrophysics dealing with some of the most extreme environments in nature, in which particles can be accelerated to within a fraction of the speed of light and the magnetic fields may be a hundred trillion times greater than those on Earth.
-In particular, my research focuses on Gamma ray bursts, fast radio bursts, magnetars, binary neutron stars and formation channels of heavy elements in the Universe.
+In particular, my research focuses on Gamma ray bursts, fast radio bursts, magnetars, binary neutron stars, tidal disruption events and formation channels of heavy elements in the Universe.

 MY MAIN RESEARCH INTERESTS